 g) shall initiate registration procedure for mobility and periodic registration update upon reception of paging, or upon reception of NOTIFICATION message with access type indicating 3GPP access;

-NOTE: As an implementation option, the MUSIM capable UE is allowed to not respond to paging based on the information available in the paging message, e.g. voice service indication.
+NOTE: As an implementation option, the MUSIM UE is allowed to not respond to paging based on the information available in the paging message, e.g. voice service indication.